Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Distribution shifts in real-world healthcare applications

-To assess comorbidities, we refer to Elixhauser and Vanwalraven scores for comorbidities \cite{Elixhauser1998-ra, Van_Walraven2009-ei} and compute the scores on the source and target data \cite{Johnson2018-zj}\footnote{Code publicly available at \url{https://doi.org/10.5281/zenodo.821872}}.
-Figure~\ref{fig:ehr_shift}(c) displays the distribution of comorbities in a specific slice of the data (here older males, $n=3,951$ in source and $n=3,588$ in target).
-As expected, patients in the target data have a higher prevalence of comorbidities related to the peripheral vascular system than in the source data and $M \nind S \,|\, A$ for 8 comorbidities (weighted t-test: $p<0.05$, Bonferroni corrected).
+To assess the shift's effect on comorbidities $M$, we refer to Elixhauser and Vanwalraven scores \citep{Elixhauser1998-ra, Van_Walraven2009-ei} computed on the source and target data \citep{Johnson2018-zj}\footnote{Code publicly available at \url{https://doi.org/10.5281/zenodo.821872}}.
+Figure~\ref{fig:ehr_shift}(c) displays the distribution of the 30 comorbidities for older males ($n=3,951$ in source and $n=3,588$ in target).
+As expected, even after adjusting for the causal parent $A$, patients in the target data have a higher prevalence of comorbidities related to the peripheral vascular system than in the source data and $M \nind S \,|\, A$ for 5 comorbidities (weighted tests: $p<0.05$, Bonferroni corrected).